itskel/userguide/docs/source/developer-resources.rst

 Policy on BOTs & Automation
 ----------

 CounterSocial has a strict policy against bots or automation scripts designed to manipulate the platform, distribute spam, datamine, or manipulate followers.
-However, special projects that are designed to enhance a positive experience for the community are considered.
+However, special projects that are designed to positively enhance the CoSo experierience are considered.

 |
 |